nachorpaez/meli-gdrive/README.md

     "google_client_secret": "<Client Secret>",
     "google_refresh_token": ""
     }
-  In order to get the ID and Secret please refer to this link: https://www.iperiusbackup.net/en/how-to-enable-google-drive-api-and-get-client-credentials/
+  If you don't have one, please refer to this link: https://www.iperiusbackup.net/en/how-to-enable-google-drive-api-and-get-client-credentials/

   3. Go to /docker directory